Search

 Contents

-In any one of the other branches like email marketing, social media, content marketing, or PPC, you know what you have to do to perform well.
+You see, in the rest branches like email marketing, social media, content marketing, or PPC, you know what you have to do to perform well.

-However, in SEO the ranking factors used by search engines are not openly disclosed.
+However, in SEO the ranking factors used by search engines are not openly disclosed, in the case of Google.
 And this is what makes it so cryptic – and more difficult than it should be.

 The result?
 Many SEO professionals don’t always know which ranking factors they should consider and whether the factors they spend their time optimizing matter in the first place.
 So more often than they’d like to admit, they play the guessing game.